All Episodes

 Nobody can replace him.

-But I have, but let me tell you something, Joe.
+But let me tell you something, Joe.

 I have hope.

-Once that happens, I think people begin to put a smile on their face, and they're gonna feel awfully good about it in January.
+I think the moment that Nancy Pelosi hands over that gavel to probably Kevin McCarthy by the looks of it today, once that happens, I think people begin to put a smile on their face and they're going to feel awfully good about it in January.

-I promise you, it's you maybe maybe people have to see that to understand the power of that.
+I promise you, maybe people have to see that to understand the power of that, but that means the committee chairmanships are now ours.

 That means that the power to subpoena is ours.